 The investigation into the accident near Hooghalen in 2020 has revealed that in certain conditions, heavy or long vehicles do not have enough time to cross a non-actively protected level crossing (NABO).
 This is why 25 of these NABOs will be closed and another 4 will be protected.

 Signals passed at danger (SPAD)

-In 2020, the Ministry of Infrastructure and Water Management, NS and ProRail discussed the issue of added functionality in STM ATB, a system that uses transponders between the rails to gather and transmit train data.
+In 2021, the Ministry of Infrastructure and Water Management, NS and ProRail discussed the issue of an added functionality in STM ATB, a solution that uses transponders between the rails to gather and transmit train data.
 This technical solution substantially improves rail safety at relatively low costs.
 The addition of this functionality is of huge importance to NS in its efforts to curb risks as much as possible.
-The Ministry is now assessing these in the relevant policy context with a view to adding the functionality concerned.
+The Ministry is now assessing this in the relevant policy context with a view to adding the functionality concerned.
 Talks between NS, ProRail and the Ministry are ongoing.

 NS aspires to further develop its proactive safety culture and join forces to create a safe working environment.
 We do so by listening to each other, being open about safety levels and being aware of the risks involved in our work and our working environment.
 During the national Safety Week in October, we highlighted the importance of safety and a safety culture.
 We also conducted our third safety culture measurement in 2021.
 The results show that the safety culture is becoming more and more proactive.
 Both within separate teams and within NS as a whole, agreements are being made on targeted campaigns to further develop and strengthen our safety culture.